-The phenomenon of the Yakut cinema is known for a long time: movies shot in the frosty republic are shown in one region of Russia, then in another, and at once three Yakut films go to the Berlin International Film Festival in February.
-With animation, things are not so rosy: the budgetary millions for its support are not yet allocated, and the pictures themselves, even if translated into foreign languages, are removed by enthusiasts, in parallel, teaching children's animations.
-EastRussia figured out what the success and what the Yakut animators were wrong about.
+The phenomenon of Yakut cinema has been known for a long time: films filmed in the frosty republic are shown in one region of Russia, then in another, and three Yakut films in February go to the Berlin International Film Festival.
+The situation with animation is not so rosy: budget millions have not yet been allocated to support it, and the pictures themselves, albeit translated into foreign languages, are filmed by enthusiasts who simultaneously teach animation to children.
+EastRussia understood what the Yakut animators succeeded in and where they were wrong.

 If you look optimistically, Yakut cartoons go out all the time.
 There was even a full-length picture called "Nurgun Bootur the Swift."
 50-minute cartoon is based on the folk epic of the Yakuts Olonkho, recognized by UNESCO as a masterpiece of the intangible cultural heritage of mankind.
 The painting was released in the Yakut language and translated into Russian, English, German, Chinese, Japanese and Korean.
 They removed the cartoon on the initiative of the Museum of Music and Folklore of Yakutia.
 When asked about the budget, scriptwriter Maria Kornilova laughingly replies that she started out on bare enthusiasm.
 "We had an idea, and we began to implement it."
 When the work was already under way, people's deputy Alexander Zhirkov helped us, "she said.

-The main goal of the creators of the cartoon is to introduce as many people as possible to the epic of Olonkho.
-They embodied this noble idea, that is called, by the whole world.
-Background - birds singing, neighing horses, screams of evil spirits-abassas - voiced by students of the local college of culture.
-The teachers of the North-Eastern Federal University, which is based in Yakutsk, were engaged in the transfer.
-Work on the cartoon began in 2008 year.
-A year later they submitted a draft version, in 2010-m they showed the Russian version.
-Two years later the painting was translated into foreign languages.
-The paradox of "Nurgun Bootur the Eager", filmed in Yakutia based on the same epic, is that in the original language it was presented only in December 2015.
+The main goal of the creators of the cartoon is to acquaint as many people as possible with the Olonkho epic.
+They embodied this noble idea, as they say, with the whole world.
+The background - birdsong, horses neighing, screams of evil Abass spirits - were voiced by students of the local college of culture.
+The translation was carried out by the teachers of the North-Eastern Federal University, which is based in Yakutsk.
+Work on the cartoon began in 2008.
+A year later they presented a draft version, in 2010 they showed a Russian-language version.
+Two years later, the painting was translated into foreign languages.
+The paradox of "Nurgun Bootur the Swift", filmed in Yakutia based on the Yakut epic, is that it was presented in its original language only in December 2015.

 However, the animator is full of enthusiasm.
 "In the animation studio, in addition to me, there is another teacher, her name is Oksana Vasilieva.We have created this circle together in 2013.Now we have about 70 children.Last year we held a cartoon festival.The works were sent from different parts of Yakutia, It was very nice to see, so we plan to hold it this year, in April, "she says of the plans.